AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

    Your credentials and logon were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.

-1. On the navigation bar near the top of the page, tap **Setup** &gt; **Application Setup** &gt; **Batch Set Presets** &gt; **Batch Set Preset.**
+1. On the navigation bar near the top of the page, tap **[!UICONTROL Setup &gt; Application Setup &gt; Batch Set Presets &gt; Batch Set Preset].**

-   Note that **View Form**, as set in the upper-right corner of the Details page, is the default view.
+   Note that [!UICONTROL View Form], as set in the upper-right corner of the [!UICONTROL Details] page, is the default view.

-1. In the Preset List panel, tap **Add** to activate the definition fields in the Details panel on the right hand side of the screen.
+1. In the Preset List panel, tap **[!UICONTROL Add]** to activate the definition fields in the [!UICONTROL Details] panel on the right hand side of the screen.
-1. In the Details panel, in the Preset Name field, type a name for the preset.
+1. In the [!UICONTROL Details] panel, in the [!UICONTROL Preset Name] field, type a name for the preset.
-1. In the Batch Set Type drop-down menu, select a preset type.
+1. In the [!UICONTROL Batch Set Type] drop-down menu, select a preset type.
 1. Do one of the following:

-    * If you are using a default naming convention that you previously set up under **Application Setup** &gt; **Batch Set Presets** &gt; **Default Naming**, expand **Asset Naming Conventions**, and then in the File Naming drop-down list, tap **Default**.
+    * If you are using a default naming convention that you previously set up under **[!UICONTROL Application Setup &gt; Batch Set Presets &gt; Default Naming]**, expand [!UICONTROL Asset Naming Conventions], and then in the [!UICONTROL File Naming] drop-down list, tap **[!UICONTROL Default]**.

-    * To define a new naming convention as you set up the preset, expand **Asset Naming Conventions**, and then in the File Naming drop-down list, tap **Custom**.
+    * To define a new naming convention as you set up the preset, [!UICONTROL Asset Naming Conventions], and then in the [!UICONTROL File Naming] drop-down list, tap **[!UICONTROL Custom]**.

 1. For Sequence order, define the order in which images are displayed after the set is grouped together in Dynamic Media.

    By default, your assets are ordered alphanumerically.
 However, you can use a comma-separated list of regular expressions to define the order.

-1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the Asset Naming Convention.
+1. For Set Naming and Creation Convention, specify the suffix or prefix to the base name you defined in the [!UICONTROL Asset Naming Convention].
 Also, define where the set will be created within the Dynamic Media folder structure.

    If you define large numbers of sets, you may prefer to keep these separate from the folders that contain the assets themselves.
 For example, you can create an Image Sets folder and place generated sets here.

-1. In the Details panel, tap **Save**.
+1. In the Details panel, tap **[!UICONTROL Save]**.
-1. Tap **Active** next to the new preset name.
+1. Tap **[!UICONTROL Active]** next to the new preset name.

    Activating the preset ensures that when you upload assets to Dynamic Media, the batch set preset is applied to generate the set.

 **Creating a Batch Set Preset for the auto-generation of a 2D Spin Set**

-You can use the Batch Set Type **Multi-Axis Spin Set** to create a recipe that automates the generation of 2D Spin Sets.
+You can use the Batch Set Type *Multi-Axis Spin Set* to create a recipe that automates the generation of 2D Spin Sets.
 The grouping of images uses Row and Column regular expressions so that the image assets are properly aligned in the corresponding location in the multi-dimensional array.
 There is no minimum or maximum number of rows or columns that you must have in a multi-axis spin set.

 As an example, suppose you want to create a multi-axis spin set named `spin-2dspin`.
 You have a set of spin set images that contain three rows, with 12 images per row.
 The images are named as follows: